dreadworks/college-cg/t2-objv/README.md

    - Pressing h toggles the rendering of an object shadow.
 The shadow is only visible when the perspective is set projective.
-   - The shading model may be switched with j, k and l, where j is 'grid', k is 'grid' and l is 'smooth'
+   - The shading model may be switched with j, k and l, where j is 'grid', k is 'flat' and l is 'smooth'